Blog

 • Attend online church services – those with live streaming are often very good!

-Set New Traditions Find something new to incorporate into your routine.
+Find something new to incorporate into your routine.
 It might be making a specific time of the week a “new food” night or a self-care day.
 Have a scheduled online game night with friends or any other activity that pleases you.
 Looking for ways to be creative and establish a new routine will help shift your focus towards something fun.

-Look for Humor Have you heard the one about COVID-19?
+Have you heard the one about COVID-19?
 Probably not, but that doesn’t mean you have to stop laughing.
 Watch your favorite comedian online, create a comedy watchlist on a streaming service or listen to a comedic podcast.
 Or make a Zoom call with someone you know who has a great sense of humor and spend time laughing together.

-Be Thankful Take a few minutes to count your blessings.
+Take a few minutes to count your blessings.
 Sure, 2020 has not been at all what you expected it would be.
 Still, if you sit back and think about it, you are sure to find things to be thankful for.
 It might be that your family is happy, you recently found a new passion or that today is a beautiful day.
 Focusing on whatever makes you happy makes it easier to avoid stress, anxiety and frustration.

 Dealing with the pandemic is challenging and unprecedented, but it is our current reality.
 Using many of these coping tips will help make “pandemic fatigue” less tiring.